-In this article, we will dive into the heart of this iconic region to describe it simply, by exploring its 6 key grape varieties (3 white, 3 red) and its 3 sub-regions.
+In this article, we will dive into the heart of this iconic region to describe it to you simply, by exploring its 6 key grape varieties (3 white, 3 red) and its 3 sub-regions.
 We will take you on a journey through its renowned appellations and its Grands Crus Classés...but not only!

 Bordeaux: 6 key grape varieties